 The Board did not make any changes to the compensation of our directors from fiscal year 2018 to the fiscal year ended August 29, 2020 ("fiscal year 2020").
 In fiscal year 2018, Mercer (US) Inc. ("Mercer"), the Compensation Committee's independent compensation consultant, conducted a review of our non-employee director compensation program.
-The review assessed the competitiveness of our non-employee director compensation committee to a composite of peer companies, which were the same companies as those used by the Compensation Committee to inform its deliberations and determinations for executive compensation (see "Peer Companies" in the "Compensation Discussion and Analysis" section below).
+The review assessed the competitiveness of our non-employee director compensation Committee to inform its deliberations and determinations for executive compensation (see "Peer Companies" in the "Compensation Discussion and Analysis" section below).
 After reviewing the assessment and consultation with Mercer, the Board approved a director compensation program in line with competitive non-employee director compensation levels of peer companies.
 Our director compensation program consists of the following: